grscwf/twin-mt/nero-paths.md

   - But this turns out to actually work anyway.
 Nero is free.
 - The mirror is saved.
 It can be used for 2nd Floor Easy escape.
 - There's a special Bad Ending here:
-  - Bad Ending: Dominated - use wand after escaping.
+  - Bad Ending: Broken - follow subby branch, escape, use wand.

 ## 2nd Floor
 - There are two solutions to the 2nd floor: Easy and Hard.